Welcome,

 University of Trento

-Spotify Killed the Video Stars?
-Representations of Success in Popular Music and their Internalization among Belgian Adolescents
+MainStreaming Success.
+Neoliberal Success Narratives in Music and their Internalization among Adolescents